jshsyn/app-dev/README.md

 ![this is konosuba image](konosubs.jpg "animeseriespic")

 > ***KonoSuba: God's Blessing on This Wonderful World!*** is a Japanese light novel series written by [Natsume Akatsuki](https://en.wikipedia.org/wiki/Natsume_Akatsuki).
-After a traffic accident, Kazuma Satou’s disappointingly brief life was supposed to be over, but he wakes up to see a beautiful girl before him.
-She claims to be a goddess, Aqua, and asks if he would like to go to another world and bring only one thing with him.
-Kazuma decides to bring the goddess herself, and they are transported to a fantasy world filled with adventure, ruled by a demon king.
-An anime film adaptation produced by J.C.Staff, titled KonoSuba: God's Blessing on This Wonderful World!
-Legend of Crimson, premiered on August 30, 2019.
-Drive intends premiering a third anime television series on April 2023, through its adaptation of KonoSuba: An Explosion on This Wonderful World!.
+Konosuba is an anime that uses traditional anime archetypes to poke fun at specific genres.
+The story is simple, otaku boy dies and gets transported to another world where he finds himself surrounded by attractive females.
+The format of the show is similar to an RPG game where each character takes up roles like the healer, fighter and others.
+However, the setting is where these repetitive elements end.
+The anime takes on many twists and turns and has a high comedic quotient, making it stand out among others of the same genre.

 ## **Top Cast**
 | Voice Actors | Characters|